 When we think of artificial intelligence, what is it we think of?
 Is it Siri knowing the exact answer to what we want when we yell a question into our phones?
 Is it the robot team on Madden playing sub-optimally when you put the difficulty level on easy?
 Or is AI something different and ever-evolving that could be of major use to a marketing team?

-One of the earliest proponents of artificial intelligence and machine learning was noted British computer scientist Alan Turing, who is widely considered to be the father of modern artificial intelligence.
+One of the earliest proponents of artificial intelligence and machine learning was noted British computer scientist Alan Turing, who is widely considered to be the father of modern AI.
 He was years ahead of time when, during a lecture in 1947, he uttered the quote, “What we want is a machine that can learn from experience.”
 He further expanded on it, saying, “The possibility of letting the machine alter its own instructions provides the mechanism for this,” outlining the framework of machine learning.

 So what exactly is AI and machine learning?
 And how can marketers use it to their advantage?
 Let’s explore a few ways that artificial intelligence and machine learning are changing the game in marketing and how marketing professionals can deploy it in their own programs.

-A Deeper Dive Into AI And Machine Learning
+A Deeper Dive Into AI and Machine Learning

 Artificial intelligence refers to computers performing tasks that require intelligence when done by humans.
 In the software world, this example may be most prominent in the chatbots that appear at opportune times when you visit a company’s website and can’t seem to find what you’re looking for.